emma-sax4/emmasax4.info/pages/interests-and-hobbies.md

   - /around-town/
 ---

-My tagline claims that I love swimming, reading, Netflix, and traveling.
+My tagline claims that I love swimming, reading, video/TV streaming services, and traveling.
 While all of these are true, here's some other interests and activities I participate in outside the office.

 ## Volunteering